jihane1604/parallel-and-distributed-computing/README.md

    - **Apply_async execution time:** 1760.59 seconds
    - **Map execution time:** 1.56 seconds
    - **Map_async execution time:** 1.55 seconds
-   - **ProcessPoolExecutor execution time:** 1116.72 seconds
+   - **ProcessPoolExecutor execution time:** Before chunking: 1116.72 seconds - After chunking: 3.20 seconds

    **Observations (for n = 6 and n = 7):**
    - The **sequential execution** is extremely fast for trivial computations like squaring numbers.
    - The **apply/apply_async** approaches incur a high overhead, leading to much slower performance.
    - The **map/map_async** methods in the multiprocessing pool show a good performance because they eliminate process management overhead; however they don't make the execution time any faster than running it sequentially.
-   - The **ProcessPoolExecutor** method shows a very slow execution due to overhead from processing each small task individually without chunking
+   - The **ProcessPoolExecutor** method shows a very slow execution due to overhead from processing each small task individually without chunking.
+After applying chunking, the excution time was dramatically reduced because chunking reduces the overhead involved in dispatching and managing tasks in the `ProcessPoolExecutor`

 3. **Process Synchronization with Semaphores**
    This part demonstrates how to manage access to a limited resource (simulated database connections) using a semaphore.